Class JewishDate

 -

-Computes the Jewish date from the absolute date. -
+Computes and sets the Jewish date fields based on the provided absolute (Gregorian) date.- Parameters:

 jewishDateToAbsDate